return5/Simple-Space-Shooter/README.md

   ![screenshot3](/asset/img/screenshots/screenshot_3.png)

 ## To Do
-- [x] add gameover screen
+- [x] add gameover screen.
-    - [x] gameover happens when either player health drops to 0 or all enemies are destroyed
+    - [x] gameover happens when either player health drops to 0 or all enemies are destroyed.
-- [x] add counter to show # of enemies left
+- [x] add counter to show # of enemies left.
-- [ ] when only a few enemies left add arrow to screen pointing to nearest enemy
+- [ ] when only a few enemies left add arrow to screen pointing to nearest enemy.
+- [ ] add sounds.
+    - [x] add sounds for lasers.
+    - [ ] add sounds for missiles.
-- [ ] add sounds
+    - [ ] add sounds for ship destroyed.
+    - [x] add sound for picking up power up.
+    - [ ] add sound for ship thrusters.
+    - [ ] add ufo flying noise.
-- [ ] add background music
+- [ ] add background music.
-- [x] add powerups to game
+- [x] add powerups to game.
-    - [x] powerup icons
+    - [x] powerup icons.
     - [x] add randomly selected powerups to game at random intervals.
     - [x] powerups disappear after a given time interveral.
-    - [x] powerup functions which last for a limited time
+    - [x] powerup functions which last for a limited time.

 ## CREDITS
 credit for the graphic and sound assets as well as the included modules goes to: